 George Lynch is one of the most popular and influential guitarists to emerge from the ’80s-era heavy metal/hard rock scene.
-Lynch is best known for his work with platinum sellers Dokken whose albums UNDER LOCK AND KEY and BACK FOR THE ATTACK went to platinum in the mid 80’s.
-In 1988 Don Dokken and Lynch found it impossible to continue in the same band together and as a result the band broke up.
-Don Dokken decided to start his solo career whereas Lynch decided to form a new band called Lynch Mob.
-Joining Lynch in the new outfit was singer Oni Logan, bassist Anthony Esposito, and former Dokken colleague Mick Brown.
+Lynch is best known for his work with platinum sellers Dokken whose albums UNDER LOCK AND KEY and BACK FOR THE ATTACK went to platinum in the mid-’80s.
+In 1988 Don Dokken and Lynch found it impossible to continue in the same band together, and as a result, the band broke up.
+Don Dokken decided to start his solo career, whereas Lynch agreed to form a new band called Lynch Mob.
+Joining Lynch in the new outfit were singer Oni Logan, bassist Anthony Esposito, and former Dokken colleague Mick Brown.
 The band issued their debut album, WICKED SENSATION, in 1990.
-WICKED SENSATION became another milestone in Lynch’s career and it did went gold in States with over 500 000 copies sold.
-The sophomore album LYNCH MOB presented a new lead singer Robert Mason and it was released in 1992.
-The second album failed to reach its predecessors success and soon band was disbanded.
-Lynch released a solo album called SACRED GROOVE in 1993 with various famous guests including Glenn Hughes, Ray Gillen and Mandy Lion before rejoining Dokken in 1994.
-The reunited band released two studio albums: DYSFUNCTIONAL and SHADOWLIFE before Lynch decided to leave again.
-The late ’90s/early 21st century saw Lynch alternate between issuing albums with the Lynch Mob (with varying members) and as a solo artist resulting in such further titles as 1999’s SMOKE THIS, 2003’s WICKED UNDERGROUND and FURIOUS GEORGE in 2004.
-In 2010 it was officially announced that Oni Logan and Lynch will rejoin their forces again and as a result SMOKE AND MIRRORS was released in 2009.
-The world followed and in late 2010 the renewed band; Lynch, Logan, bassist Robbie Crane and drummer Brian Tichy finally arrived in Scandinavia.
-In Gothenburg in Sweden I had chance to sit down Mr. Lynch himself and talk about various topics including the reunion with Logan, Souls of We, the past as well as a possible Dokken reunion… read on…
+The album became another milestone in Lynch’s career.
+It went gold in the States with over 500 000 copies sold.
+The sophomore album LYNCH MOB (1992) introduced the new lead singer Robert Mason.

 Well, there are two sides to this particular European experience with Lynch Mob.
 The positive side is the band.
-I love this band; I love the guys in it and the music we can make, and the potential music we could make.
+I love this band; I love the guys in it, the music we can make, and the potential music we could make.
 It’s that touring, in all practical sense, very difficult.
-It’s probably the most difficult tour I’ve ever done, including when we first started out, you know, in the 70s and 80s, when things were very rough.
+It’s probably the most difficult tour I’ve ever done, including when we first started, you know, when things were very rough n the 70s and 80s.
 We were younger then and could bounce back.
 It’s a lot of mismanagement on this tour.
 It’s been very, very rough.
-But despite that, you know, I think we’ve only had one show that was a disappointment, and that was because we had a 17 hour drive that day and got hassled at the border and then got lost in the city.
-The drivers only new Bulgarian and didn’t know how to speak any other language.
-We couldn’t communicate, they had no GPS, you know, things like that, no sound check, drive up and drive up 10 minutes before we’re supposed to play and played on a boat in the Danube, and where was that… hmmm in Hungary, Budapest.
+But despite that, you know, I think we’ve only had one show that was a disappointment, and that was because we had a 17-hour drive that day and got hassled at the border and then got lost in the city.
+The drivers only knew Bulgarian and didn’t know how to speak any other language.
+We couldn’t communicate, they had no GPS, you know, things like that, no soundcheck, drive up and drive up 10 minutes before we’re supposed to play and played on a boat in the Danube, and where was that… hmmm in Hungary, Budapest.
 It was not a great show.

-You have a really tight schedule, I just checked the dates and you guys have been doing something like 25 shows in 30 days?
+You have a tight schedule, I just checked the dates, and you guys have been doing something like 25 shows in 30 days?

 That’s impossible for me to tell.
-Brian Tichy on drums, Robbie Crane on bass, Oni Logan and I, and Tichy is already leaving in April, between April and November I believe for Whitesnake.
+Brian Tichy on drums, Robbie Crane on bass, Oni Logan and I, and Tichy is already leaving in April, between April and November, I believe, for Whitesnake.
 So, but I hope to get him back after that.
-Which means we will have to replace him this year, or next year, for most of the year unfortunately?
+This means we will have to replace him this year, or next year, unfortunately for most of the year, unfortunately?
 And it breaks my heart because I love playing with him.
-But it is what it is, so, and you can’t blame him, you know, Whitesnake is a great opportunity for him, so I’m happy for him.
+But it is what it is, so, and you can’t blame him, you know.
+Whitesnake is a great opportunity for him, so I’m happy for him.
 So, but yeah, I’m trying like crazy with all my abilities, the best of my abilities, to keep this version of Lynch Mob intact.
 So, Robbie is dedicated to staying in the band.
 Of course, Oni and myself.
-We’ll hopefully take a break from Brian for a while this year, but hopefully he’ll come back.
+We’ll take a break from Brian for a while this year, but hopefully, he’ll come back.
 We’ll see, but it’s kind of disappointing.
-We are really trying to engineer things so this band can sort of elevate itself in status.
-Unfortunately, we haven’t been out touring and making records like we should have for many, many years, so we have to sort of..
+We are trying to engineer things so this band can sort of elevate itself in status.
+Unfortunately, we haven’t been out touring and making records as we should have for many, many years, so we have to sort of…

 THE STATE OF ONI LOGAN

-I know he is… he’s going through some personal stuff and he had to come back to Switzerland to deal with those things, and we had to work, so we had dates that we couldn’t cancel, so we went to Canada and then we did some… we did a tour in Canada and then some dates in the States that we used a couple of different singers for, one being Marq Torien from the Bulletboys, the other Keith St. John from Montrose.
+I know that he’s going through some personal stuff, and he had to come back to Switzerland to deal with those things.
+We had to work, so we had dates that we couldn’t cancel, so we went to Canada, and then we did a tour in Canada and then some dates in the States that we used a couple of different singers for, one being Marq Torien from the Bulletboys, the other Keith St. John from Montrose.
 Which are, they’re both great, but they’re not Oni, so?

-So Oni is the lead singer of Lynch Mob from now on?
+Oni is the official lead singer of Lynch Mob from now?

 Yeah, Oni is back.

-Okay, that’s good to know because there are lots of rumors flying around about anything and everything and…
+Okay, that’s good to know because many rumors are flying around, as always.

 Truth, yes, truth is always a good thing to know.

-Yeah, the mistake we made in the 90’s is that instead of doing a new record, we went right out, the agent convinced us to go right out and tour.
-And it was not an easy tour, so you know, tours can be band busters, you know, and band killers, and it was, it was a tough tour.
-We had Jimmy D’Anda from Bulletboys on drums and Chuck Carrick on bass, it was a good band, but we ended up disbanding after the tour because Oni got back together with Rowan Robertson as he did in Dio’s demise originally and they started working together again, so there went Lynch Mob.
-So I don’t know, I guess it was kind of a false start.
-But this one has more staying power this time because he’s really decided in his mind, he’s committed to it.
-And we’ve gone through a lot of obstacles in the last three or four years we’ve been back together, so if he’s endured all this then he’s around for the long haul I feel, and so I’m pretty, if he’s dedicated, I’m dedicated.
+Yeah, the mistake we made in the ’90s is that we went right out instead of doing a new record.
+The agent convinced us to go right out and tour.
+And it was not an easy tour, so you know, tours can be band busters, you know, and band killers, and it was a tough tour.
+We had Jimmy D’Anda from Bulletboys on drums and Chuck Carrick on bass.
+It was a good band, but we ended up disbanding after the tour because Oni got back together with Rowan Robertson as he did in Dio’s demise originally.
+They started working together again, so there went Lynch Mob.
+So I don’t know.
+I guess it was kind of a false start.
+But this one has more staying power this time because he’s really decided in his mind.
+He’s committed to it.
+And we’ve gone through a lot of obstacles in the last three or four years we’ve been back together, so if he’s endured all this, then he’s around for the long haul, I feel, and so I’m pretty, if he’s dedicated, I’m dedicated.

 SMOKE AND MIRRORS

-Let’s talk a little bit about your latest album SMOKE AND MIRRORS.
-First of all, you have done so many different things in between but I would say that SMOKE AND MIRRORS kind of brings you back to your hard rock roots in a way?
+Let’s talk a little bit about your latest album, SMOKE, AND MIRRORS.
+First of all, you have done so many different things in between, but I would say that SMOKE AND MIRRORS kind of bring you back to your hard rock roots in a way?

 Well, playing with Oni, I mean, I play a certain way with Oni, we write a certain way, and you know it just sort of happens.
-We don’t really think about it because I know what works for him and what he expects and you know, where he lives and I mean, I have the same roots as him in the 70’s and we both love that music so we don’t even have to, sort of unspoken reality of our chemistry is that’s what it is, it’s blues based hard rock with a little evil twist sometimes, and that’s about it, that’s how I write for that.
+We don’t really think about it because I know what works for him and what he expects and, you know, where he lives.
+I mean, I have the same roots as him in the ’70s, and we both love that music, so we don’t even have to; sort of unspoken reality of our chemistry is that’s what it is, it’s blues-based hard rock with a little evil twist sometimes, and that’s about it, that’s how I write for that.

-Right, another thing that’s easy to hear on new album is that there are certainly some influences and elements from Southern stuff there like some Skynyrd type of stuff.
+Right, another thing that’s easy to hear on the new album is that some influences and elements are familiar from the Southern stuff, something like Skynyrd type of stuff.
 Do you agree with that?